 Evaporator Coil Cleaning Process

-Each unit is different, but we can use pressure drop readings, visual, and camera-based inspection methods to determine the status of your air conditioning coils, and how best to clean the coils.
+Each HVAC unit is different, but we can use pressure drop readings, visual, and camera-based inspection methods to determine the status of your air conditioning coils, and how best to clean the coils.
 Clean coils will present with a metallic sheen and even, clear spaces between all coils.
 Dirty air conditioning coils look dingy and have dust and dirt between the coils.
 Sometimes, dirty coils resemble a full lint trap in the washing machine: the coils aren’t visible but caked with lint and other contaminants.

 In many cases, evaporator coil cleaning involves taking the internal parts of the air conditioning unit outside, pulling caked layers of lint and dirt off, pressure washing the coils, and applying evaporator coil cleaner products.
 If your unit has been running for years without professional coil cleaning, it’s likely your units are due for a deep cleaning as described.

 Most commercial air conditioners have their own circuit breakers, meaning we can perform this maintenance with minimal disruption to your business operations.

 Our evaporator coil cleaning process involves the use of an industrial-strength cleaning product that dissolves particles stuck to your evaporator coils.
 Eliminating mold and other allergens are critical to maintaining the health of your employees and providing a safe work environment.

 After we employ heavier cleaning methods, the evaporator coil cleaner uses the condensation of your air conditioning unit to dissolve any remaining grime.
 We use pour, spray, and foam methods to ensure clean air conditioning coils as well as specialized tools such as pressurized sprayers.